leegee/test-react-openlayers-ufo/README.md

 ### MUFON

 Some kind soul has done most of the above for the [MUFON dataset](data\mufon\datapackage.info.json) avaiable through Kaggle.
-I think this is the same as [on GitHub](https://github.com/planetsig/ufo-reports).
+I think this is the same as [on GitHub](https://github.com/planetsig/ufo-reports): sadly the text of the report is abridged to one line.

 See [./data/mufon/](./data/mufon/) for the ingestion script.
 The data is not as verbose, but does cover quite a large area.
-The text had some HTML entities good and bad (soem of tabs and commas, presumably from others' ingestion), which are tidied by the SQL ingestion scripts.
+The text had some HTML entities good and bad, which are tidied by the SQL ingestion scripts.

 MUFON has much less detail, but much more data.